cogitokat/OS_Shell_Project/README.md

 ---

 ### scanner
-For now, scanner takes a file as input and parses it.
+Scanner takes a file as input and parses it.
+Scanner is deprecated.

 ```
 make clean && make scanner